Manage Your Small Business Finances With These Expert Tips

 Separate Personal & Business Expenses

 No one wants to get audited.
-One of the biggest red flags the IRS looks for is conflation of personal and business expenses.
+One of the biggest red flags the IRS looks for is a conflation of personal and business expenses.

 Several small business accounting programs, like Wave, allow you to isolate personal expenses from business expenses.
 However, Josh Zimmelman, owner of Westwood Tax & Consulting, says the solution is to create separate personal and business accounts: